amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 - Navigate to different parts of Amplitude.
 - Create multiple threads and share them with other members of your organization.

+## Feature availability

+Ask Amplitude is available to users on all Amplitude plans.

 ## Ask Amplitude, OpenAI, and Large Language Model (LLM) use

 Ask Amplitude uses a third-party LLM (through the OpenAI API) to understand requests and choose how to respond to questions.
 OpenAI decides which actions to take (for example, creating a chart versus searching) and synthesizes that information into response messages.